 Under existing conditions, the LADWP is able to supply 7,197 mw of power with a peak of 6,142 mw.
 Thus, there is 1,055 mw of additional power capacity.
 If the Project demand of approximately 10,034 mw-h/year in energy were operating at full load for a full year (8,760 hours), it would be approximately 1.14 mw of power.
 This represents 0.11 percent of the additional power capacity at existing levels.
 Peak demand is expected to grow to 6,211 mw in 2020 and 7,000 mw in 2030.
 Despite these growth projections, they would still not exceed the existing capacity of 7,197 mw.
 Thus, there is adequate supply capacity and the operational impacts associated with the consumption of electricity would be less than significant and no mitigation is required.
-It should also be noted that the Project's energy conservation features.
+It should also be noted that the Project's estimated electricity consumption is based on usage rates that do not account for the Project's energy conservation features.
 Therefore, actual electricity consumption from the Project would likely be lower than estimated.